-Fair Value at December 31, 2014 December 31, December 31, December 31, December 31, December 31, December 31, December 31, December 31, December 31, Valuation Technique Siginificant Unobservable Inputs Weighted Average - Weighted average life 2.2 years (0.6- 4.8 years) Collateralized Mortgage Obligations \$ 1,375 Discounted cash Yield 4.0% Collateralized Wortgage Obligations Ψ flow model (1.3% - 4.7%) Constant prepayment rate 24.0% (19.5% - 27.9% Discounted cash Weighted average life 5.5 years Residual Interest Certificate \$ 769 flow model Yield 12% now model Prepayment speed assumption 180 Corporate Debt \$ 794 Broker quotes Evaluated quotes N/A Mortgage and other asset backed securities \$ 6,230 Broker quotes Evaluated quotes N/A
+Fair Value at December 31, 2016 December 31, December 31, Valuation Technique Siginificant Unobservable Inputs Weighted Average .
+Weighted average life 3.1 years Collateralized mortgage obligations \$ 1,321 Discounted cash flow model Yield (0.2- 4.4 years) 3.4% (0.7% - 4.2%) Constant prepayment rate 19.6% (16.5% - 26.7%) Residual interest certificate \$ 602 Discounted cash flow model Weighted average life Yield 5.4 years 12% now model Prepayment speed assumption 180 Mortgage and other asset backed securities \$ 4,754 Broker quotes Evaluated quotes N/A

 The significant unobservable inputs used in the fair value measurement of the collateralized mortgage obligations and residual interest certificate are yield, constant prepayment rate, and weighted average life.
 Significant increases (decreases) in any of those inputs in isolation would result in significantly lower (higher) fair value measurement.
 Generally, a change in the assumption used for the constant prepayment rate will generate a directionally opposite change in the weighted average life.
 For example, as the average life is reduced by a higher constant prepayment rate, a lower yield will be realized, and when there is a reduction in the constant prepayment rate, the average life of these collateralized mortgage obligations will extend, thus resulting in a higher yield.
 These particular financial instruments are valued internally utilizing internal valuation techniques.
 The unobservable inputs incorporated into the internal discounted cash flow models used to derive the fair value of collateralized mortgage obligations and residual interest certificate are reviewed by the Parent Company's Corporate Treasury unit on a quarterly basis.
-In the case of Level 3 financial instruments which fair value is based on broker quotes, the Parent Company's Corporate Treasury unit reviews the inputs used by the brokerdealers for reasonableness utilizing information available from other published sources and validates that the fair value measurements were developed in accordance with ASC Topic 820.
+In the case of Level 3 financial instruments which fair value is based on broker quotes, the Parent Company's Corporate Treasury unit reviews the inputs used by the broker-dealers for reasonableness utilizing information available from other published sources and validates that the fair value measurements were developed in accordance with ASC Topic 820.
 The Parent Company's Corporate Treasury unit also substantiates the inputs used by validating the prices with other broker-dealers, whenever possible.
-At December 31, 2014, Level 3 securities were valued based on broker-dealer indicative quotes or third party vendor pricing determined using pricing models, discounted cash flows methodologies, or similar techniques, for which the determination of fair value is based on significant unobservable inputs that require significant judgment or estimation.
+At December 31, 2016, Level 3 securities were valued based on broker-dealer indicative quotes or third party vendor pricing determined using pricing models, discounted cash flows methodologies, or similar techniques, for which the determination of fair value is based on significant unobservable inputs that require significant judgment or estimation.

-Popular Securities LLC (a wholly-owned subsidiary of Popular, Inc.) Notes to Statement of Financial Condition December 31, 2014
+(a wholly-owned subsidiary of Popular, Inc.)

+Notes to Financial Statements

+December 31, 2016